-When designing your plastic part, it’s crucial to consider what the part’s fit and function will be.
+When designing your custom plastic part, it’s crucial to consider what the part’s fit and function will be.

-First and foremost, the function of the product will affect the fit and form of the plastic part in almost every case.
+First and foremost, the function of the product will affect the fit and form of the part in almost every case.
 So as you draw out your design, make sure you’re cognizant of its fundamental usage.

 The Design & Discovery Process

-What special properties need to be included to make your plastic part stand out as more functional than potentially competing products?
+What special properties need to be included to make your part stand out as more functional than potentially competing products?